Freezer Paper or English Paper Piecing

 - Finger press the tube, so the seam is on the bottom.
-Pressing with the iron, seems to take some of the stretch out of the bias.
+Pressing with the iron seems to stretch the bias.
 Trim off the pointed ends of the tube.

 - Align the turned tube with the traced line.
 Applique the folds, with matching thread, using the Applique or Hidden Stitch.

 - NOTE: This technique works best with shorter lengths of stems when both ends are covered by motifs.
-Joining bias strips makes it difficult to turn the tubes where the seams meet, and causes uneven areas on the finished stem.
+Joining bias strips makes it difficult to turn the tubes where the seams meet and might cause uneven areas on the finished stem.

 Top of page.